General FAQ Technical FAQ Authentication/Authorization FAQ

 Product road maps are available upon request.

-What does Autonomous NoSQL Database Cloud manage for me?
+What does Oracle NoSQL Database cloud service manage for me?

-Oracle Autonomous NoSQL Database Cloud handles software and hardware provisioning, management, scaling, and mission critical 24x7 support.
+Oracle NoSQL Database cloud service handles software and hardware provisioning, management, scaling, and mission critical 24x7 support.
 You receive guaranteed high availability of the database service and elastic scaling of the hardware resources as your provisioned workload demands change.

 Can I get to determine the number of shards or any other topology layout?

-No. Oracle Autonomous NoSQL Database Cloud manages the topology of the cluster for you.
+No. Oracle NoSQL Database cloud service manages the topology of the cluster for you.

-Will the NoSQL Cloud Service be available on Cloud at Customer (C@C)?
+Will the NoSQL Database Cloud Service be available on Cloud at Customer (C@C)?

 Not at the first release.

-When there is a newer version of Oracle Autonomous NoSQL Database Cloud, will I have to stop using the service during the upgrade?
+When there is a newer version of Oracle NoSQL Database cloud service, will I have to stop using the service during the upgrade?

 No, all the upgrading to a newer version of the software will take place behind the scenes.
 Your applications will run without a noticeable effect.